ridge/tectonic-redocly/getting-started/iam/iam-getting-started.md

 ![pending member](added-member.png)

 ### Creating an API Key
 Access to the Ridge Cloud API requires an API key.
 Once the user accepts the invitation, he can generate a key for himself.
-To create the key, select your avatar in the upper right hand corner to.
-This will drop down a menu where you can select the `API Keys`.
+To create the key, select a member to create an API key for and press the `Edit` button and press `Add Key`

 ![API Keys](create-api-key.png)